Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 Partner and Family Dynamics

-- Partners: May grieve differently or feel pressure to "be strong"
+- Partners: May grieve differently or feel pressure to "be strong" for you and the baby

-- Other children: Need age-appropriate support for their grief
+- Other children: Need age-appropriate support for their grief while processing upcoming family changes

-- Extended family: May not understand the depth of your bond
+- Extended family: May not understand the depth of your bond or may focus only on pregnancy excitement

-- Other pets: May show signs of grief and need extra attention
+- Other pets: May show signs of grief and need extra attention during this stressful time

 Communication Tips